jxvar6s/My_Learning_Path/ignoring-file.rst

   - Do not forget to add and to commit the changes.

     $ git commit -a -m "Updating and ignoring vim backups"

+  - At this point, we can check what has been ignored with the following command.
+It checks ignore patterns.

+    $ git check-ignore *~
+    ignoring-file.rst~